Lil' Pimp

-Lil' Pimp is a 2005 American adult animated black comedy film directed and written by Mark Brooks and Peter Gilstrap and based upon an episodic web animation by the same name.
-Originally planned as a theatrical release through Columbia Pictures, the film was released straight to DVD on January 11, 2005 by Lions Gate Home Entertainment, and starred Lil' Kim and Bernie Mac as voice artists.
+Lil' Pimp is a 2005 American adult animated dark comedy film directed and written by Mark Brooks and Peter Gilstrap, but based upon an episodic web animation by the same name.
+Originally planned as a theatrical release through Columbia Pictures, the film was released straight-to-DVD on January 11, 2005, by Lions Gate Home Entertainment, and starred hip-hop rapper Lil' Kim and Bernie Mac as voiceover artists.